 Our baby-free night at The Grand was exactly what we needed after an incredibly stressful time in our lives.
 It was a chance to let go of the responsibilities of parenthood, and for just one night, we were able to go back to just being ‘Jess and Scott’.
 The Grand is the only 5* hotel in Yorkshire, and the clear choice for a luxurious city break to York.
-I feel very lucky to have this beautiful hotel in my hometown of York, and already can’t wait to head back to try the famous afternoon tea at The Grand.
+I feel very lucky to have this beautiful hotel in my hometown.
+I already can’t wait to head back to try the famous afternoon tea in York at The Grand.

 What do you think of my review of The Grand?
 Mums, when did you experience your first baby-free night?
 Let me know by leaving a comment below.
 Jess x

 My night at The Grand York and dinner at Hudsons Restaurant was a complimentary press stay.
 All views and photos are my own.